bucs110a0spring22/ch-4-lab-achen153/README.md

 ***

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ This draws a sine, cos, and tangent graph.
+ What I did was I cleaned up the part where it draws the axis.
+I added a function that chances the color of the sine curve.
+I added a function that took parameters in order to draw a circle.
+I also added a function that returns whether or not the circle is on the left or right side!

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: < 1 >

-Grace days remaining: < # >/5
+Grace days remaining: < # 2/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+None

 ## REFERENCES:
- < List any outside resources used >
+None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+I hope my axis colors don't get my points off.